farooqkz/chooj/README.md

  - Open a Pull Request and implement some wanted feature or fix some bug
  - Donate to me with cryptocurrency or hardware(Contact me for any of those)
  - Tell others about Chooj
- - Idle in Chooj's Matrix room and help others if they need help
+ - Idle in Chooj's Matrix room and help others when necessary
- - Create Chooj a logo
+ - Solve one of the [issues](https://github.com/farooqkz/chooj/issues) especially creating Chooj a logo
  - Get Farooq something in his [wish list](https://github.com/farooqkz/my-wish-list/blob/main/README.md)
  - ...

-### Matrix room
+### Matrix chatroom for Chooj

 This project has got a Matrix room.
 See badges.

 ### Nightly builds

+ - You can download and sideload ZIP for each time I push stuff from [here](https://farooqkz.de1.hashbang.sh/matrix-client-builds/).
+ - **NEW!** OmniSD builds are available there, too!
-You can download and sideload ZIP for each time I push stuff from [here](https://farooqkz.de1.hashbang.sh/matrix-client-builds/).
-Thanks to hashbang which let's me host stuff there.
-Old ZIPs will be deleted after a short time.
-Please allow a few minutes after each commit and the file will show up there.
+ - Thanks to hashbang which let's me host stuff there.
+ - Old ZIPs will be deleted after a some time.
+ - Please allow a few minutes after each commit and the file will show up there.

-**NOTE: While I try to test stuff before pushing but you might find some broken builds there.
-There is no automated test yet.**
+*NOTE: While I try to test stuff before pushing but you might find some broken builds there.
+There is no automated test yet.*

 ### Device compatiblity